plinck/unit-4-game/StarWars/README.md

 ## Bugs and known issues

-* Add feedback when button press - audio and possibly image
+* Add feedback when button press - audio and possibly image firing
+* Convert to non-bootstrap since BS is a pain in the but
 * Make the attack button appear only if player and enemy are defined
 * Need to refactor code and put stuff in correct classes
 * Clean up design